FightaHackathon/Umamusume_Burger_King_Tournament_website/README.md

-# Uma BK League Tournament Website
+# IURA Tournament Website

-This repository contains the source code for the official website of the Uma BK League Tournament, a community-driven racing event inspired by *Umamusume: Pretty Derby*.
+This repository contains the source code for the official website of the IURA Tournament, a community-driven racing event inspired by *Umamusume: Pretty Derby*.

 The website is the central hub for all tournament information, including team rosters, event schedules, race results, and more.